seb-devops/clinia-documentation-explorer/README.md

 The project use:

-- supabase for the vector database
+- Supabase for the vector database
-- PydancticAI for the agent
+- PydanticAI for the agent
 - A jupyter notebook with sample data for evals
 - logfire for monitoring the agent
+- Streamlit for the web interface

 ## Setup
-1. Install the dependenciees:
+1. Install the dependencies:

 ```bash
 uv sync --dev